 About Me

-I am a third year Ph.D. student at the JHU Center for Language and Speech Processing at Johns Hopkins University.
+I am a fourth year Ph.D. student at the JHU Center for Language and Speech Processing at Johns Hopkins University.
 I am advised by Professor Benjamin Van Durme.

-I am broadly interested in natural language processing, computer vision, and cognitive science.
-My research is focused on extracting high-level semantic information from video-language data with an emphasis on uncertainty and event modeling.
-I am currently helping to organize the Human Language Technology Center of Excellence’s annual summer research workshop.
-Please check out our most recent dataset, MultiVENT, for more information.
+I am broadly interested in computer vision, natural language processing, and cognitive science.
+My research is focused on extracting high-level semantic information from video-language data with an emphasis on transparent reasoning, uncertainty, and event modeling.

 Before starting my Ph.D., I received my BA in Computer Science from UC Berkeley where I conducted AI and robotics research at the UC Berkeley AUTOLab and was advised by Professor Ken Goldberg.